Marriott hotel front desk and key cards

 Platinum Elite (50 nights)

 The first serious tier.
-50% bonus points, suite upgrade subject to availability (with the Suite Night Award benefit on top), executive lounge access, complimentary breakfast, guaranteed 4pm late check-out.
+50% bonus points, suite upgrade subject to availability (with five Nightly Upgrade Awards, formerly Suite Night Awards, as an Annual Choice pick), executive lounge access, complimentary breakfast, guaranteed 4pm late check-out.

 Titanium Elite (75 nights)

 75% bonus points.
-Same lounge and breakfast benefits as Platinum, plus an annual choice benefit (additional Suite Night Awards, free night, etc.).
+Same lounge and breakfast benefits as Platinum, plus an annual choice benefit (Nightly Upgrade Awards, a free night up to 40,000 points, etc.).

 Top tier.
 Personal Ambassador (assigned representative).
 Status sharing with one designated person.